bytewax/bytewax/docs/articles/getting-started/execution.md

 This is best used when you have an input source that can be partitioned without coordination, like a Kafka topic or partitioned Parquet files or logs from individual servers, and need higher throughput as all steps (including input and output) are run in parallel.

-You can however partition the input in this example using the information passed to the input_builder:
+In the case that your inputs are not partitioned without coordination, you could partition the input in this example using the information passed to the input_builder:

 ```python doctest:SORT_OUTPUT
 def input_builder(worker_index, worker_count, resume_state):